Comprehensive Guide to Garage Door Spring Maintenance

 Signs of Imbalance

 During the balance check, pay close attention to how the door behaves.
-If any of the following issues occur, it may indicate a problem with the garage door springs or other hardware:
+If any of the following issues occur, it may indicate a problem with the springs or other hardware:

 • Door Falls or Slams Down: The springs may be worn out or broken if the door cannot stay open or slams down when partially or fully opened.